-I’m a student at San Jose State University in California (http://www.sjsu.edu/).
+I graduated with a B.S. in Computer Science from San Jose State University in California with cum laude (http://www.sjsu.edu/).
 I blog about things I’m interested in, things I’m working on, or things I find important.

 I worked as a Software Engineer for 4 years (and one month) at a startup called Carjojo from February 2014 (a few months after its inception) until it shut down at the end of March 2018.
-Now, until I graduate from SJSU, I will focus on school, online classes, learning more about my main interests (described below), and potentially internships.
 I was primarily a back-end and API developer in python, C# (.NET Core), gnu bash, and PostgreSQL.
 I was also the main person responsible for onboarding new employees, and one of the primary system administrators.
 See my LinkedIn profile and my GitHub.
-See the Development Processes Wiki (https://github.com/mica5/development-processes/wiki) I wrote based on my industry experience working at Carjojo, which includes processes on managing a multi-developer revision-controlled codebase and managing developers using an issue-tracking system (Redmine in this case).
+See the Development Processes Wiki (https://github.com/violet4/development-processes/wiki) I wrote based on my industry experience working at Carjojo, which includes processes on managing a multi-developer revision-controlled codebase and managing developers using an issue-tracking system (Redmine in this case).

 This blog isn’t perfect because “Don’t let perfect be the enemy of the good.” (this quote has been referenced by many people throughout history; Perfect is the enemy of good, Wikipedia).
 However, I do try to make this blog accessible to a wide audience by breaking topics down into simple terms, or by linking to resources that can help you learn background knowledge to help you understand.
 If I wrote something you don’t understand, that probably means I made a mistake, and I encourage you to comment or email (email@example.com) me so I can improve it.
 Being able to explain/communicate/articulate technical information to anyone, technical or non-technical, is something I strive for.